ppernot/MS-Ana/README.md

 #### Tables

-A “.csv” table containing the quantification results, with columns
+A ‘.csv’ table containing the quantification results.

+The name of the file is a concatenation of the date, time, `userTag`, and ’\_quantif.csv’

+##### Structure

 | Name | Int | Slo | Slo0 | LOD |
 | ---- | --- | --- | ---- | --- |

 where

-  - ‘Name’ is the name of the compound
+  - `Name` is the name of the compound

-  - ‘Int’ is the value of the intercept
+  - `Int` is the value of the intercept

-  - ‘Slo’ is the value of the slope
+  - `Slo` is the value of the slope

-  - ‘Slo0’ is the value of the slope with null intercept
+  - `Slo0` is the value of the slope with null intercept

-  - ‘LOD’ is the estimated limit of detection
+  - `LOD` is the estimated limit of detection

-The name of the file is a concatenation of the date, time, `userTag`, and ’\_quantif.csv’